pmolfese/NIfTIViewQL/README.md

 #Close the app (forever?) and Finder Quick Look (space) will work
 ```

+If you receive an error related to Command Line Tools when you have Xcode installed,
+you may need to redirect the xcode-select:
+`sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`

 Enjoy Quick Look Previews of NIfTI files!
 Select any .nii or .nii.gz file
 press the <space> button and you should get a preview of the contents.